 The class teacher, together with teaching assistants, manage minor breaches of discipline in a caring, supportive and fair manner, with some flexibility according to the individual child.
-Relevant staff are aware of children's mental health needs and vulnerabilities and children are given an individualised, graduated response when their poor behaviour may be the result of mental health needs or other vulnerabilities.

 Parents will be involved at the earliest possible stage in consultation with the headteacher if problems are persistent.
 Children may be given a daily or weekly target card to monitor their behaviour with parents' support.